-As I mentioned before, they were UGLY.
+H: As I mentioned before, they were UGLY.
 Beige or black.
 Those were the choices.
 Not very appealing.
 And, most women don’t understand the risks involved with having swollen feet and ankles during pregnancy.
-I recommend that every women should read our two latest maternity blog posts for more information.
+I recommend that every women should read our Pregnancy Conditions section to learn more.

 How has this changed?